 Material Flow How® in action at Tata Steel, Kalinganagar

-We are delighted that Tata Steel Kalinganagar had fully embraced the world of Industry 4.0 – the fourth industrial revolution – and would be using it to achieve maximum steel output with minimal carbon footprint.
+We are delighted that Tata Steel Kalinganagar had fully embraced the world of Industry 4.0 – the Fourth Industrial Revolution – and would be using it to achieve maximum steel output with minimal carbon footprint.
 Tata Steel’s state–of-the-art steel mill, located in Kalinganagar, Duburi, Odisha on India’s eastern coast, is pushing the boundaries and using high-tech production and storage techniques to serve the environment and achieve greater plant efficiencies.
-Last year, Tata Steel Kalinganagar not only celebrated its fourth anniversary, it also became the first and only Indian manufacturing facility to be recognised by the World Economic Forum, becoming one of 44 ‘Manufacturing Lighthouses’ globally recognised for showing leadership in Industry 4.0.
+Last year, Tata Steel Kalinganagar not only celebrated its fourth anniversary, it also became the first and only Indian manufacturing facility to be recognized by the World Economic Forum, becoming one of 44 ‘Manufacturing Lighthouses’ globally recognized for showing leadership in Industry 4.0.

-The Kalinganagar mill is part of the massive 27.5Mt/yr Tata Steel empire, which operates manufacturing sites in 26 countries, employs over 80,000 people and produces a wide variety of products including iron, soft iron, cast iron, alloy steel, bearings, pipe and precision tubes.
-Tata Steel recently embarked upon a 6 million tons (3 Mt+3Mt) expansion program at Kalinganagar including the development of a state-of-the-art 2.2Mt/yr cold rolling mill (CRM) complex producing steel coils correspondingly in the first phase.
+The Kalinganagar mill is part of the massive 27.5Mt/yr Tata Steel empire, which operates manufacturing sites in 26 countries, employs over 80,000 people, and produces a wide variety of products including iron, soft iron, cast iron, alloy steel, bearings, pipe, and precision tubes.
+Tata Steel recently embarked upon a 6-million-ton (3 Mt+3Mt) expansion program at Kalinganagar, including the development of a state-of-the-art 2.2Mt/yr cold rolling mill (CRM) complex producing steel coils correspondingly in the first phase.

 Having an automated in-plant logistics and storage system is nothing new for Tata Steel Kalinganagar.
-Handling coils automatically is far better an option always, and especially during this highly contagious pandemic situation, assuring total safety and the benefits of virtually manless operation are clear.
+Handling coils automatically is always a far better an option, especially during this highly-contagious pandemic situation, assuring total safety. and the benefits of virtually manless operation are clear.

 Automated Material Flow

-The Material Flow How concept digitalizes the logistic chains at the mills.
-It is an intelligent solution that reduces cycle times and the utilisation of main process lines by automating logistics.
-This gives full control over material flow between raw material, semi-finished and finished production processes including shipping.
+The Material Flow How® concept digitalizes the logistic chains at the mills.
+It is an intelligent solution that reduces cycle times and utilization of main process lines by automating logistics.
+This gives full control over material flow between raw material, and semi-finished and finished production processes including shipping.

 Automated storing and retrieval of coils

-The scope of the Kalinganagar project includes the supply of three automated storage retrieval systems (ASRS) based on coil cars and stacker crane arrangement.
-They transfer steel coils from the mill’s Coupled Pickling Line and Tandem Cold Rolling Mill (PLTCM) line towards annealing, galvanising and, as required, recoiling lines and then to packaging, storage and onward shipping.
+The scope of the Kalinganagar project includes the supply of three automated storage retrieval systems (ASRS) based on a coil cars and stacker crane arrangement.
+They transfer steel coils from the mill’s Coupled Pickling Line and Tandem Cold Rolling Mill (PLTCM) line towards annealing, galvanizing and, as required, recoiling lines and then to packaging, storage, and onward shipping.